 Educators will pay directly for their activity and will be reimbursed at the completion of the activity and after submission of the final report.
 See below for details.

 To apply for funding, the applicant must complete the accompanying application form.
+Requests may be submitted at any time, but should be submitted as early as possible and at least four (4) months in advance of travel.
 The application form consists of:

 - Rationale for attending professional development activity and relevance to current history teaching assignment

 - An outline of anticipated costs

 Applicants must be an active classroom teacher whose course load includes the teaching of history.
 Applicants should also be a MSSTA member in good standing or a regular participating teacher in the Red River Heritage Fair.